pmathiot/VALSO/README.md

   * add a logical flag in param
   * update `run_all.sh`
 Then:
+* update plots.yml to add your new diagnostics
-* build a new run_plot script based on the existing one
+* build a new figs.yml file based on the existing one